-I hope this finds you in good health and enjoying the warmer weather.
+I hope this finds you healthy and well and enjoying the changing of the seasons.

-Thank you for taking time to read this and I hope you have a great week.
+Thank you for reading and I hope you have a great week.